openzipkin/brave/brave/README.md

 // Tracing exposes objects you might need, most importantly the tracer tracer = tracing.tracer();

-// When all tracing tasks are complete, close the tracing component and reporter
+// Failing to close resources can result in dropped spans!
+When tracing is no
+// longer needed, close the components you made in reverse order.
+This might be
-// This might be a shutdown hook for some users tracing.close();
+// a shutdown hook for some users. tracing.close();
 spanReporter.close();
+sender.close();
 ```

 ### Zipkin v1 setup